networknt/light-doc/content/tutorial/bot/local-develop.md

 * Git - Clone source code from github.com
 * Docker - Running some of the dependencies for end-to-end testing

-To perform integration test and end-to-end test, we need to have the following Docker container up and running.
+To perform integration test and end-to-end test, we need to have the following Docker containers up and running.

 * Kafka 1.0.0 - used by light-eventuate-4j, light-tram-4j and light-saga-4j
 * Zookeeper - used by Kafka